microsoft/MSLab/Docs/WSLab-Intro/wslab-intro.md

 ## Scripts

 The main part of WSLab are [Scripts](https://aka.ms/wslabzip) that will help preparing lab files ([Hydration Phase](WSLab-Hydration/wslab-hydration.md)).
 This phase is the most time consuming (1-2hours), but needs to be done only once.
-It will create virtual hard disks out of provided ISO and will create Domain Controller.
+It will create virtual hard disks from of provided ISO and will create Domain Controller.
 [WSLab Deployment](WSLab-Deployment/wslab-deployment.md) takes only few minutes as it will just import Domain Controller and will add other Virtual Machines as specified in LabConfig.ps1

 ![](media/Explorer01.png)